-14.5 Photocopy / Revaluation
+14.5.
+Photocopy / Revaluation

 A student can apply for photocopy of his/her end semester examination answer script in a theory course within 2 weeks from the declaration of results by paying the prescribed fee through proper application to the Controller of Examinations.
 The student can apply for revaluation after reviewing the photocopy of the answer script, if required.
 The Controller of Examinations will arrange for the revaluation and the results will be published with the approval of the Principal.
-Revaluation is not permitted for practical courses (including OCC, PS) and project work.
+Revaluation is not permitted for practical courses and project work.

-15 ELIGIBILITY FOR THE AWARD OF DEGREE
+15. ELIGIBILITY FOR THE AWARD OF DEGREE

-15.1 A student shall be declared to be eligible for the award of B.E. / B.Tech.
-Degree provided the student has

-- Successfully gained the required minimum number of total credits as specified in the curriculum corresponding to his / her programme within the stipulated time. - Successfully completed the course requirements, appeared for the end semester examinations and passed all the courses prescribed in all the eight semesters within a maximum period of 7 years (six years in the case of lateral entry) from the commencement of the first (3rd in the case of lateral entry) semester to which the student was admitted. - Successfully passed any additional courses prescribed by the Course Equivalency Committee constituted by the Principal whenever re-admitted under any other regulations. - Successfully completed Mandatory Non Credit courses, NCC / NSS / YRC / Sports and Games requirements. - No disciplinary action is pending against him / her.
+- 15.1.
+A student shall be declared to be eligible for the award of B.E. / B.Tech.
+Degree provided the student has - Successfully gained the required minimum number of total credits as specified in the curriculum corresponding to his / her programme within the stipulated time. - Successfully completed the course requirements, appeared for the end semester examinations and passed all the courses prescribed in all the 8 semesters within a maximum period of 7 years (6 years in the case of lateral entry) from the commencement of the 1 semester (3 semester in the case of lateral entry) to which the student was admitted.

-15.2.
+- Successfully passed any additional courses prescribed by the Course Equivalency Committee constituted by the Principal whenever re-admitted under any other regulations. - Successfully completed Mandatory Non Credit courses, and Studio activities. - No disciplinary action is pending against him / her. - 15.2.
+B.E. / B.TECH.
+(HONS) SPECIALISATION IN THE SAME DISCIPLINE, B.E. / B.TECH.
+(HONS) AND B.E. / B.TECH.
+MINOR IN OTHER DISCIPLINES. - i.
 B.E. / B.Tech.
-(Hons) Specialisation in the same discipline, B.E. / B.Tech.
-(Hons) and B.E. / B.Tech. minor in other disciplines.

-i) B.E. / B.Tech.
-Honours (Specialisation in the same discipline):

-- a.
-The student have earned additionally a minimum of 18 credits from a vertical of the same programme. - b.
-Should have passed all the courses in the first attempt. - c.
-Should have earned a minimum CGPA of 7.50.
+Honours (Specialisation in the same discipline) - The student have earned additionally a minimum of 18 credits from a vertical of the same programme. - Should have passed all the courses in the first attempt. - Should have earned a minimum CGPA of 7.50.

-ii) B.E. / B.Tech.
-Honours:
+ii.
+B.E. / B.Tech.
+Honours

-- a.
-The student have earned additionally a minimum of 18 credits from more than one vertical of the same programme. - b.
-Should have passed all the courses in the first attempt. - c.
-Should have earned a minimum CGPA of 7.50.
+- The student have earned additionally a minimum of 18 credits from more than one vertical of the same programme. - Should have passed all the courses in the first attempt. - Should have earned a minimum CGPA of 7.50.

-iii) B.E. / B.Tech.
-(Minor in other Specialisation):
+iii.
+B.E. / B.Tech. (minor in other specialisation)